hbz/swib18-workshop/README.md

 As an alternative to the manual setup above, we provide a working environment for VirtualBox.
 VirtualBox is available for all OSes and allows to run a virtual computer in your own OS.
 The virtual machine provides every tool mentioned under "Local installation", set up as a Linux box.

-Note: we tested the disk image on several Linux flavors like Ubuntu and Debian and also on macOS.
-However, we experienced troubles with Linux Mint, so if you use Mint you could give it a try but may end in "kernel panic" when disk image starts the virtual machine.
-Better then to go with the manual setup.

 #### Installation of VirtualBox

 See: [https://www.VirtualBox.org/wiki/Downloads](https://www.VirtualBox.org/wiki/Downloads)